covrig/homeassistant-trackermap/README.md

 * Polylines: on/off;
 * Heatmap: +/- radius, +/- intensity, opacity, gradient color;
 * Code can be easily customized to add/remove features (e.g. add filter for multiple devices);
-* Can be used as a [*panel iframe*](https://home-assistant.io/components/panel_iframe) or as a [*custom state card iframe*](https://github.com/covrig/homeassistant-iframe-card);
+* Can be used as a [*panel iframe*](https://home-assistant.io/components/panel_iframe), [*custom state card iframe*](https://github.com/covrig/homeassistant-iframe-card) or outside HASS (CORS might be a problem to solve);
 * Disabled more-info card, auto resize/recenter map...
 ***
-KNOWN PROBLEMS: <br>[Browser compatibility issues](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#Browser_compatibility): the date picker could default to a text picker. <br>I can't show all features in a picture (confidentiality issues). <br> I am aware, that all this could be done a lot easier with a small python script and a local file.
+KNOWN PROBLEMS: <br>[Browser compatibility issues](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#Browser_compatibility): the date picker could default to a text picker. <br>I can't show all features in a picture (confidentiality issues). <br> I am aware that all this could be done a lot easier with a small python script and a local file.
 I prepared this as a small training project that goes through a lot of elements.
 ***
 ## Installation - a bit complicated :)
 * Download `/www/trackermap.html` to `<your-hass-configuration-dir>/www/`
-<br>(create the folder structure if you don't have it - mind the permissions)
+<br>(create the folder structure if you don't have it)
 * Get an API key for Google Maps.
 Edit the `/www/trackermap.html` file: replace `*YOURAPIKEY*` with your API key.
 <br> [*Get an API key from Google here*](https://developers.google.com/maps/documentation/javascript/get-api-key)
-* Add it to your HASS configuration.
+* Add the html file to your HASS configuration.
 There are two posibilities: as a [*panel iframe*](https://home-assistant.io/components/panel_iframe) or as a [*custom state card iframe*](https://github.com/covrig/homeassistant-iframe-card).
 <br>You will find detailed instructions for the iframe state card in the link.<br>
 The URL you need to use should be similar to: **http://yourhostorIP:8123/local/trackermap.html**.
-* If you don't have it already, enable IFTTT in your configuration.
+* If you didn't already, enable IFTTT in your configuration.
 All the instructions [**here**](https://home-assistant.io/components/ifttt/).
 * Connect to your IFTTT account the *[Webhooks](https://ifttt.com/maker_webhooks)* and *[Google Sheets](https://ifttt.com/google_sheets)*
-<br>Home Assistant will use Webhooks to send data to a Google sheet via IFTTT.
+<br>Home Assistant will use Webhooks to send data to a Google Sheet via IFTTT.
 An automation will trigger this.
-* If you want to track more than one device [please consider this in the next steps](https://github.com/covrig/homeassistant-trackermap/blob/master/README.md#tracking-multiple-devices).
+* If you want to track more than one device [please consider this in the following steps](https://github.com/covrig/homeassistant-trackermap/blob/master/README.md#tracking-multiple-devices).
 * Create an applet in IFTTT to transfer the data from HASS to Google Sheets.
 <br>**this** (trigger) should be Webhooks with the event name **LatLong**
 <br> **that** (action service) should be Google Sheets, with the action "Add row to spreadsheet"; you can choose your own spreadsheet name and drive folder path (remember both), however the **formatted row** should be `{{OccurredAt}} ||| {{Value1}} |||{{Value2}} ||| {{Value3}}`